sjaehn/BShapr/README.md

 What's new
 -----------
 * Crazy name
+* Resizeable GUI
 * Monitor also displays negative amplitude
 * Bugfixes

 Usage
 -----
 The plugin slices a stereo input, amplifies or silences the individual slices and send the whole sequence to the output.
-Although this affects only the audio signal, it needs a playback running.
+Although this affects only the audio signal, it needs a playback running (to get information about beat / position).

 The interface is divided into three parts: step controls, monitor and step shape.